Office: 229 Fluor Daniel Building

 Phone: (864) 656-5621

 Fax: (864) 656-4435

 J. R. Saylor joined the Department of Mechanical Engineering in 2000.
-Prior to coming to Clemson he worked at the Naval Research Laboratory (NRL) in Washington, D.C., where he conducted research on fluid mechanics and heat transfer problems related to the utilization of satellite infrared imagery for remote sensing of underwater objects.
-Upon receipt of his Ph.D. in 1993, Dr. Saylor worked for two years as the senior scientist of a high technology startup company, investigating the use of microscale fluid mechanics in miniaturized medical technology devices.
-Dr. Saylor is a member of the American Physical Society (APS), The American Society of Mechanical Engineers (ASME), and Sigma Xi.
+His research interests concern problems where air/water interfaces are important such as the study of drops, bubbles, and waves.
+Prior to coming to Clemson Dr. Saylor worked at the Naval Research Laboratory (NRL) in Washington, D.C., where he studied capillary waves and surfactants.
+Prior to NRL, Dr. Saylor was the senior engineer of a high technology startup company that used microfluidics in the development of medical technologies.
+Dr. Saylor is a member of the American Physical Society (APS) and Sigma Xi, and is a Fellow of The American Society of Mechanical Engineers (ASME).

 PhD, Yale University, 1993

 Drops, bubbles, air/water transport processes, ultrasonic levitation, drop/particle interaction, and the use of ultrasonics for pollution control.

 W. Ran & J. R. Saylor, The directional sensitivity of the acoustic radiation force to particle diameter, J. Acoust.
 Soc.
 Am. vol. 137, pp. 3288-3298 (2015).

 W. Ran & J. R. Saylor, A mechanistic explanation of the increase in particle scavenging in the ultrasonic scrubber, J. Aerosol Sci. vol. 87, pp. 88-101 (2015).